nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to delete multiple videos under the same lecture of the same module
+1. User requests to delete the specific videos by supplying their video names, the lecture name of the lecture containing them and the module code of the module containing the lecture
-2. User requests to delte the specific videos by supplying their video names, the lecture name of the lecture containing them and the module code of the module containing the lecture.
+2. Le Tracker deletes the specified videos from the lecture of the module

-3. Le Tracker deletes the specified videos from the lecture of the module.
+  Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 Module code supplied does not follow the module code format.

-  - 2a1.
+  - 1a1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2b.
+- 1b.
 Lecture name supplied does not follow the lecture name format.

-  - 2b1.
+  - 1b1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2c.
+- 1c.
 At least one of the video names supplied does not follow the video name format.

-  - 2c1.
+  - 1c1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2d.
+- 1d.
 The video names supplied contains duplicates.

-  - 2d1.
+  - 1d1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2e.
+- 1e.
 There is no such module of module code in Le Tracker.

-  - 2e1.
+  - 1e1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2f.
-There is no such lecture in the module.
+- 1f.
+There is no such lecture of lecture name in the module.

-  - 2f1.
+  - 1f1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2g.
-At least one of the videos do not exist in the lecture.
+- 1g.
+At least one of the videos of video names supplied do not exist in the lecture.

-  - 2g1.
+  - 1g1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

 #### Mark/Unmark a video